micans/pick/README.md

 - Selections can operate on computed columns and computed values that are not output (see further below).
 - Selections are performed only after all computations are finished.
 Hence it is currently not possible to perform a computation conditionally on a selection.
-- Selections can occur anywhere, even mixed in with column selections and computations.
-This will always be the case;
+- Selections can be placed anywhere, mixed in with column selections and computations as required.
-  new syntax will be required should a pre-compute selection feature be added.
+  This can be used to make pick invocations more self-documenting.
+  In some situations this is achieved by grouping selections together, in other situations a selection is best placed next to the column name or computation to which it refers.

 Pick columns `foo` and `bar`, only taking rows where `tim` fields are larger than zero.